pvcnt/accio/docs/accio/usage/workflows.md

 ## Specifying inputs

-Inputs can be either specified as constants or as references to some output of another node.
+An input can be either specified as a constant value, as a reference to the output of another node or as a reference to a parameter.

-### Input values
+### Constant value

 You may directly specify the value of an input as a constant by providing a JSON object with a `value` key and the constant as a value.
 Values are specified differently depending on their type.